usbswiper/woocommerce-payment-processing-payleap/readme.txt

 = Introduction =

-Scans all site content and returns a report of any insecure PayPal buttons that are found as well as a recommendation on securing your PayPal buttons.
+Scans all site content and returns a report of any insecure PayLeap buttons that are found as well as a recommendation on securing your PayLeap buttons.

 = Localization =
-Woo Payments by PayLeap was developed with localization in mind and is ready for translation.
+Woo Payments with PayLeap was developed with localization in mind and is ready for translation.

 If you're interested in helping translate please [let us know](http://woo.usbswiper.com/contact/)!

 = Get Involved =
-Developers can contribute to the source code on the [Woo Payments by PayLeap Git repository on GitHub](https://github.com/usbswiper/woocommerce-payment-processing-payleap).
+Developers can contribute to the source code on the [Woo Payments with PayLeap Git repository on GitHub](https://github.com/usbswiper/woocommerce-payment-processing-payleap).

 == Installation ==